 Have a Succession Plan

-Your nonprofit organization should have a succession plan in place to ensure that the organization can continue to operate in the event that you will step down.
-This succession plan should identify key staff members and board members who can take on leadership roles, as well as make provisions for financial stability.
+Your nonprofit organization should have a succession plan in place, which is a vital component of a comprehensive nonprofit business plan, to ensure that the organization can continue to operate smoothly in the event that you will step down from your leadership position.
+This succession plan should identify and groom key staff members and board members who can take on leadership roles, ensuring a seamless transition of responsibilities.
+Additionally, it should include provisions for financial stability, so the organization can continue its mission and serve the community without disruption during periods of leadership change.

 Have a Written Code of Ethics